 Volcano Krakatoa

-Krakatoa – is a functioning volcano located on the island of the same name, located in the Gulf of Zonda not very far from the island of Java.
+Krakatoa is an active volcano located on the island of the same name, located in the Gulf of Sunda, not very far from the island of Java.
 By the way, it is believed that the strait was formed precisely because of the actions of the volcano.
-Most of all, Krakatoa is famous for its unpredictable and rather explosive nature, so local authorities imposed restrictions on the settlement at a distance of 3 kilometers from the dormant giant; tourists and fishermen are not recommended to approach the island closer than 1.5 kilometers.
+Krakatoa is most famous for its unpredictable and rather explosive nature, so local authorities have imposed restrictions on settlement at a distance of 3 kilometers from the dormant giant; tourists and fishermen are not recommended to approach the island closer than 1.5 kilometers.

 Volcano Krakatoa